 The PRISMA flow diagram of the review is shown in Figure 1.
-The electronic database yielded a total of 563 records.
+The electronic database yielded a total of 702 records.
 Ten additional records were identified from the references.
-Titles and abstracts were screened, and the full texts of 21 articles were further screened.
-Eleven studies, either observational studies or RCTs, met the inclusion criteria for this systematic review.
+Titles and abstracts were screened, and the full texts of 23 articles were further screened.
+Twelve studies, either observational studies or RCTs, met the inclusion criteria for this systematic review.

 For clonidine, two case series were identified 29, 60.
 For melatonin, three RCTs 30, 61, 62, and three observational studies 63-65 met the inclusion criteria.
 Two studies 62, 66 had the same data for melatonin, hence only one was included.
-For zolpidem, L-theanine and eszopiclone, one RCT for each met the inclusion criteria 31-34.
+For zolpidem, eszopiclone, L-theanine and guanfacine, one RCT for each met the inclusion criteria 31-34.
 Characteristics of the included studies are shown in Table 1.

 3.2 Quality Assessment